Westlake Hall 241

 B.A., Philosophy/Education from Niagara University

 Dr. Chrosniak is involved in endeavors nationally, within the Bradley Community as well as in the local and regional communities.
 Nationally, she has presented reading workshops and has consulted with schools from Massachusetts to California.
 She has been very active in providing workshops in schools in the State of Illinois.
 Her consultations include assisting schools in the Chicago area to develop policies for reading instruction for both hearing and deaf children and youth.
 At the University and College levels, Dr. Chrosniak participates in several committees.
-Some of these are the Committee on Academic Technology Excellence, the Bradley Affirmative Action Committee, the College of Education and Health Sciences committees on technology, and the strategic planning committee.
-Within the Teacher Education Department, Dr. Chrosniak serves on the Library Committee, the Secondary Education Committee, the Alumni Relations Committee, and the Elementary Education Literacy Committee.
+Some of these are the Bradley Core Curriculum Committee, the Peoria Area Friends of International Students, the College Graduate Committee, and the Friends of the Library.
+Within the Teacher Education Department, Dr. Chrosniak serves on the Library Committee and the Secondary Education Committee.
 She is especially active in the local community in service to those who are economically challenged.
 Dr. Chrosniak is a member of the Board of Governors for the nonprofit organization, Common Place, whose main goal is the promotion of literacy in Peoria’s southside.
-Another endeavor is the provision of reading materials for the new OSF Children’s Hospital of Illinois, an affiliate of St. Jude.
-On several occasions she has been asked to perform formal diagnostic assessments of reading abilities in area children.
+On several occasions she has been asked to perform formal individualized diagnostic assessments of reading abilities in area children and adults.
 Dr. Chrosniak is one of very few in central Illinois who has the expertise in the evaluation of children, youth, and adults in reading.
-She has served as a reading proficiency and language competence consultant to area schools and to a Peoria law firm.
+This includes services for the deaf and hard of hearing.
+She has also served as a reading proficiency and language competence consultant to area schools and to a Peoria law firm.